 The Collaborative of Holy Redeemer and Immaculate Conception rejoices with you because of the gift of a new life, which has been given to you.
-On behalf of the parish collaborative, we offer our congratulations and best wishes to you and your family.
+On behalf of the Collaborative, we offer our congratulations and best wishes to you and your family.

 We also wish to express our joy and encouragement for you in your decision to request Baptism for your child.
 In doing so you are asking to make a public commitment to share your Catholic faith with your child and to bring the little one up in the faith of the Church–as a follower of Jesus–a lover of God and neighbor.
 God has already given life to your child.
 In Baptism, God gives your child the gift of Eternal life–the Grace of Christ.
 It is then a joyful event for the whole Church when a child is brought for Baptism and becomes a member of the family of believers–the Body of Christ.

 Here at the HRIC Collaborative, we want to help you to prepare for the celebration of this wonderful Sacrament so that you might enter into the celebration with full, active and conscious participation.
 The Sacrament of Baptism is usually celebrated on the second Sunday of the month.
 So that you might better understand what you are doing and the gift that God is giving your child, we gather parents and Godparents when possible for a preparation meeting.
 At this meeting, we will explain and explore with you the meaning of Baptism, as well as the ritual of Baptism that you will take part in with your child.
 In addition to parents and Godparents, other may attend this meeting.
 Feel free to invite them, if you wish.
-Please be sure to register with the office prior to the class and baptism.
+Please be sure to register with the office prior to the meeting and baptism.